AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

     * [Style your content](get-started-email-style.md)

 1. If you want to attach a file to the email, click the **[!UICONTROL Add attachment]** button then select one or multiple file(s).

+    To avoid performance issue, it is recommended not to include more than one attachment per email.

     <!--limitation on size + number of files?-->